yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 Wish you a happy journey together.

-# # RULE 89: Pseudo Subjects: When in a sentence, irrespective of the
+# RULE 89: Pseudo Subjects: When in a sentence, irrespective of the

 presence of main subject, we have to talk about something which is not related to the main subject, in that case we use “pseudo subject”.

-## Examples
+Examples:-
 Being a rainy day, I did not go to school.
 [Incorrect]